oil spills

 The risks and responsibilities associated with oil in the sea should be put in their true perspective.

+By far the highest contributor to oil in the ocean (about 30 per cent) results from a mix of materials and wastes which make up urban run-off and the discharge from land - based industrial plants.
+These materials reach the sea via storm water drains, sewage outfalls, creeks and rivers.
 Another seven per cent is oil which seeps naturally out of fissures in the sea bed.
 Oil and tar stranded on the beaches of South Australia and Western Victoria, for instance, was first noticed by European settlers during the early 1800s.
 Now it is known to come from cracks in the ocean seabed and is particularly noticeable after earth tremors in the region.

-Another 33 per cent occurs during the operation of vessels other than those used by the oil industry.
+Another 35 per cent occurs during the operation of vessels other than those used by the oil industry.
 Usually these are cargo vessels which may be involved in collisions which spill fuel oil or they may discharge waste oil from ballast tanks during a voyage.

-Although statistics show that historically the oil industry is directly responsible for only a small proportion of marine oil spills, the oil companies - individually and collectively - do not take the risk of spills lightly.
+Statistics show that historically the oil industry is directly responsible for only a small proportion of marine oil spills, the oil companies - individually and collectively - do not take the risk of spills lightly.
 There are strict regulations governing all facets of their operations from the exploration / production phase through to the delivery of refined petroleum products.

-Exploration & production: Almost 1,100 wells have been drilled and approximately 3,100 million barrels of oil have been produced in coastal and offshore Australia.
+Almost 1,100 wells have been drilled and approximately 3,100 million barrels of oil have been produced in coastal and offshore Australia.
 Only about 600 barrels have been spilt in the marine environment from exploration and production operations.
 This is equivalent to the volume contained in a garden swimming pool and taken over a period of 25 years.

+Most of these spills have involved less than 19 barrels of oil and in only a very few cases has the oil reached the shore.
 In Australia the majority of offshore exploration and production wells are drilled using water-based drilling fluids.
 In the special instances when oil based fluids are needed, strict control of the well circulatory system ensures that no oil from the drilling fluid is discharged into the sea.
 In addition, to cope with any sudden influx of pressure from an underground reservoir, every well drilled is fitted with a series of valves called blowout preventers.
 These immediately shut off the oil and / or gas flow in the event of an emergency to prevent hydrocarbons reaching the surface in an uncontrolled rush.
 As a result of improved technology, blow outs are virtually a thing of the past.

 Above the water line, special deck drains on each rig and platform collect any waste fluids and channel them into settling tanks where oil is separated out, put into containers and sent to shore for treatment and disposal.